Sora (bird): Breeding

 Although sora nesting activities have been observed from late April through early August, the peak nesting period typically occurs from May to early July.
 In New York, nesting was initiated in late April.
 A nest search and literature review study of soras in Colorado reports a clutch initiated in early August.
 However, mean clutch initiation dates occurred in May and June in regions across the state.
 Studies from northern Ohio, North Dakota, and Alberta report nesting from May to July.
 In a review, sora nests with eggs were recorded from early May to early July in Indiana.

 The sora's breeding habitat is marshes throughout much of North America.
 They nest in a well-concealed location in dense vegetation.
-The female usually lays 10 to 12 eggs, sometimes as many as 18, in a cup built from marsh vegetation.
-The eggs do not all hatch together.
-Both parents incubate and feed the young, who leave the nest soon after they hatch and are able to fly within a month.

 Sora females begin construction of saucer-shaped nests on the ground or on a platform over shallow water at the start of egg laying.
 Clutch sizes typically range from 8 to 13 eggs, although clutch sizes of up to 16 have been reported.
 Both parents incubate the eggs.
 Incubation lasts approximately 19 days, although a wide range of incubation periods has been reported in the literature.
 Eggs hatch over a span of 2 to 13 days.
+Soras also appear to exhibit egg discrimination behavior, in which they will bury and refuse to incubate irregular eggs.
 Nestlings are precocial and are capable of walking and swimming short distances (< 3 ft) by the end of their first day.
 Young soras are independent by about 4 weeks of age.
 Soras brood once per season.
 Some late broods may be second nesting attempts, but there is only one report in the literature of a second brood attempt after a successful nest.
 For information on breeding behavior of soras, see.
 For information on conspecific nest parasitism and egg discrimination in soras see.

 Sora nest success rates vary across locations and years.
 In the literature addressing sora apparent nest success, the proportions of successful nests varied from 0.61 in Michigan to 0.833 in Minnesota.
 In western New York, the nest success rate of 6 sora nests was 0.43, and the daily nest success rate was 0.97.
 Using data from the Cornell Laboratory of Ornithology's nest record program, nesting success rate of soras in North America was estimated as 0.529 over a 28-day period (n=108).
 On a site in Alberta, 80.6% of eggs successfully hatched, while the following year only 59.6% of eggs hatched.
 The authors conclude that diminished water level interacting with predators and trampling by cattle resulted in decreased hatching success.
 During late summer, soras are flightless for a period during their post-nuptial molt.